John Foxe: Accuracy

 Foxe based his accounts of martyrs before the early modern period on previous writers, including Eusebius, Bede, Matthew Paris, and many others.
 Foxe's own contribution was his compilation of the English martyrs from the period of the Lollards through the persecution of Mary I. Here Foxe had primary sources of all kinds to draw on: episcopal registers, reports of trials, and the testimony of eyewitnesses, a remarkable range of sources for English historical writing of the period.
 All this contributed to reinforcing the "English association of Catholicism with bigotry and cruelty".

 Foxe's material is more accurate when he deals with his own period, although it is selectively presented, and the book is not an impartial account.
 Sometimes Foxe copied documents verbatim; sometimes he adapted them to his own use.
 Foxe's method of using his sources "proclaims the honest man, the sincere seeker after truth."

 Foxe often treated his material casually, and any reader "must be prepared to meet plenty of small errors and inconsistencies."
 Furthermore, Foxe did not hold to later notions of neutrality or objectivity.
 He made unambiguous side glosses on his text, such as "Mark the apish pageants of these popelings" and "This answer smelleth of forging and crafty packing", as Foxe's age was one of strong language as well as of cruel deeds.
 The 1911 Encyclopædia Britannica went so far as to accuse Foxe of "wilful falsification of evidence."
 Nevertheless, Foxe is "factually detailed and preserves much firsthand material on the English Reformation unobtainable elsewhere."
 According to J. F. Mozley, Foxe presented "lifelike and vivid pictures of the manners and feelings of the day, full of details that could never have been invented by a forger."

+In some cases, Foxe's reports were denied with incredulity by Catholic commentators: for example, Foxe claimed that seven people were burnt for teaching their children the Pater Noster, Creed and Ten Commandments in English.
+Contemporary Jesuit Robert Parsons wrote "Who will believe this monstrous tale [... this] fiction that we (Catholics) hold reading of scriptures in English [...] as heresy?"